hyl3rid/blog/data/blog/greencurry.md

 ⦁ 1 tbsp of ginger
 ⦁ ⅔ cup red bell pepper, diced
 ⦁ ⅔ cup sweet potato/butternut squash, peeled and diced
-⦁ 1 cup green beans, trimmed and cut
+⦁ ½ cup green beans, trimmed and cut
-⦁ ⅔ cup zucchini, cubed
+⦁ ⅔ cup zucchini, diced
 ⦁ ⅔ cup eggplant, diced
+⦁ ⅔ cup cauliflower florets
-⦁ ⅔ cup cauliflower/broccoli
+⦁ ⅔ cup broccoli florets
 ⦁ ⅔ cup bamboo shoots, sliced
 ⦁ ⅔ cup roasted cashews
 ⦁ 3 cups of spinach
 ⦁ ½ cup vegetable stock
-⦁ 2 cans of coconut milk/cream, full fat
+⦁ 2 14 ounces cans of coconut milk/cream, full fat
-⦁ 1/3 cup Thai green curry paste
+⦁ 1/3 cup vegan Thai green curry paste
 ⦁ 1 tbsp of cornstarch
 ⦁ 3 tbps tahini
-⦁ 2 tbsp tamari
+⦁ 3 tbsp tamari
 ⦁ 2 tbsp brown sugar
 ⦁ Thai basil leaves, for garnish
 ⦁ Green or Red chilies, for garnish
 ⦁ Lime juice for drizzling
+⦁ Extra coconut cream to drizzle

 ### Instructions

 ⦁ Slice the eggplant into rounds and add salt to each side.
 Place the rounds in a colander with a bowl underneath to catch the liquid from the eggplant.
-Finally cut the eggplant into cubes.
+Let it sit for 20 mintues.
+Finally cut the eggplant into dices.
 ⦁ Open the can of coconut milk/cream and pour into a large bowl.
 Pour and mix the vegetable stock, tamari, and brown sugar into the bowl.
 Mix well until the sugar dissolves.
 Set the bowl aside.
 ⦁ Place a pot over heat, drizzil olive oil to cook the onions, red bell pepper, garlic and ginger.
 Then add the sweet potato/butternut squash and cook for 5 minutes.
 ⦁ Reduce the heat to low and add green Thai paste.
 Keep stirring it.
 Let it cook for about 3 minutes.
 ⦁ Pour the coconut milk/cream mixture and mix so all the ingredient incorporate.
 Turn up the heat to medium and bring the mixture to a boil.
-⦁ Add the tahini, cashews, zucchini, cauliflower/broccoli, green beans, bamboo shoots, eggplant and spinach.
+⦁ Add the tahini, cashews, zucchini/, cauliflower/broccoli, green beans, bamboo shoots and spinach.
 ⦁ Lower the heat and let it simmer for about 10 minutes or until the vegetables are tender.
 ⦁ Dissolve the cornstarch with a little of water.
 ⦁ Add the cornstarch into the pot and let the sauce thicken.
 ⦁ Remove the curry from heat, squeeze lime and mix well.
+Finally you can drizzle coconut cream to decorate.
 ⦁ Garnish with Thai basil and green chilis.
 Serve alongside jasmine rice.
 Enjoy.